 However, the good news is that the African sojourn is not over.
 Alison and I, along with a few others will be continuing on to Victoria Falls in Zimbabwe and then Botswana.
 We hope you’ll come with us.

 Many thanks again to Dale of the Maritime Explorer for sharing his intriguing accounts with us.
-We look forward to his next tale!
+We look forward to tales from his next safari!

 - Teotihuacan – Mexico’s Great Pre-Columbian City - 6 July 2019

 - Victoria Falls Tour in Zimbabwe - 16 June 2019